-- The town will encourage the preservation of agricultural lands and the farmer's right to farm.
-Areas that have been designated as farmland preservation areas within the town are shown on Map 3.21 found in Chapter 3 of Volume I: County Plan.
-The town should verify the location of development proposals in relation to areas designated for farmland preservation when reviewing development proposals in the area illustrated as agriculture/woodlands on the town's 20-Year General Plan Design.
+- The town should encourage the preservation of agricultural lands and the farmer's right to farm.
+Areas that have been designated as farmland preservation areas within the town are shown on Map 3.30 found in Chapter 3 of Volume I: County Plan.
+The town should verify the location of development proposals in relation to areas designated for farmland preservation when reviewing development proposals in the area illustrated as agriculture/woodlands on the town's 20-Year General Plan Design. - If residential development is permitted in these areas, low density development should be considered.
+Future development in these areas should be done in a fashion which is least impactful to the natural environment and ensures fragmentation of quality open space does not occur.

-- If residential development is permitted in these areas, low density development will be considered.
-Future development in these areas should be done in a fashion which has the least amount of negative impact on the natural environment and ensures fragmentation of quality open space does not occur. - Where appropriate, new development techniques and programs will be instituted to preserve as much farmland as possible.
-The utilization of various development techniques such as conservation by design subdivisions help preserve farmland. - It is important for these valuable agriculture lands to continue under the best management practices for agricultural activities.
-Inappropriate agricultural practices can have an adverse impact on the quality of surface water and groundwater unless properly managed. - The integration of natural buffers is encouraged between farming and future non-farming operations in order to lessen conflict between land uses. - Large-scale farming operations are recommended to be located in areas of the town that avoid environmental corridors and surface water features. - Town officials are recommended to work with Oconto County to address the issue of large-scale farming operations. - The development/installation of solar and wind energy systems with a nominal operation at a capacity of 100 MW or greater should be precluded from this Land Use Classification due to incompatibility with the Land Use Classification's tactical and strategic intended use.
+- Where appropriate, encourage new development techniques and programs which will preserve as much farmland as possible.
+The utilization of various development techniques such as conservation by design subdivisions help preserve farmland. - The best management practices for agricultural activities will help maintain these valuable agriculture lands from development and natural degradation.
+Inappropriate agricultural practices can have an adverse impact on the productivity of the soil as well as the quality of surface water and groundwater unless properly managed. - The integration of natural and/or man-made buffers is encouraged between farming and future non-farming operations in order to lessen conflict between land uses. - Large-scale farming operations are recommended to be located in areas of the town that avoid environmental corridors and surface water features. - Town officials are recommended to work with Oconto County to address the issue of large-scale farming operations.